rubys/showcase/app/views/docs/ops/Hosting.md

 to address.

 Understandably, most will opt to use my host (and in the future hosts).
-Just be aware that for security reaons I don't currently allow users to do the following:
+Just be aware that for security reasons I don't currently allow users to do the following:

   * Allocate new events
   * Set/reset passwords